-Ombuds services are offered throughout the SRCD Biennial meeting to provide a fair, equitable, respectful, and harassment-free environment for all.
+Ombuds services were offered throughout the SRCD Biennial meeting to provide a fair, equitable, respectful, and harassment-free environment for all.

 What is an Ombuds?